masonscape/website/content/blog/who-am-i.md

 but now i dont feel like giving up on web dev anymore! i feel like ive finally found the passion that ive been looking for, and have regained the desire to code that i mostly lost after i took masonbot offline. so, thanks vue!

+#### conclusion

-anyway. that's about all for this blog post i think. it uh... ended up being longer than i expected it to be. but thats okay! i spent basically all day on this, since ive also been tweaking a bunch of actual code throughout the process of writing. but i think now im about to push my first post-launch update to the website. thanks for reading!
+that's about all for this blog post i think. it uh... ended up being longer than i expected it to be. but thats okay! i spent basically all day on this, since ive also been tweaking a bunch of actual code throughout the process of writing. but i think now im about to push my first post-launch update to the website. thanks for reading!